Spartan Executive Serial Number 17’s (S/N 17) Service with the RAF

 When Betty Grable visited Polaris Flight Academy in the Spring of 1941, she had several pictures taken with a student named Forrest M. Cox.
 While attending Polaris, Forrest flew Spartan Executives, the only advanced trainers used at Polaris, for a total of 17 hours.
 Although the program was marketed as a “refresher” course for experienced pilots, Forrest’s total flight time when he departed Polaris was 214 hours with more than half of it in airplanes having less than 100 HP.
 After joining the RAF, he flew a Miles Master for 10 hours before moving up to a Hawker Hurricane.
 Thirty more hours in the Hawker and he began flying a Spitfire with Eagle Squadron 121 in September 1941.
 In the one year he flew with the RAF before being transferred to the USAAF, he flew approximately 600 hours of wartime missions.
 His logbooks are incredibly fascinating and I am humbled to think I am flying an airplane he once flew.

-The next phase of S/N 17’s began January 1, 1943 when it was transferred from Polaris Flight Academy to the RAF Ferry Command in Montreal, Canada.
+The next phase of S/N 17’s story began January 1, 1943 when it was transferred from Polaris Flight Academy to the RAF Ferry Command in Montreal, Canada.
 With this move, the registration changed from NC17630 to RAF registration KD 102.
 The following transfer letter confirms these aircraft had, in fact, been owned by the British during the time they were operated by Polaris.

 After arrival in Montreal and during their service with the RAF Ferry Command, it appears the Spartans settled into a role of light transport duties flown within Canada.
 Nevertheless, there were a several documented flights that are of significance to me, the current owner/custodian of S/N 17.